jmarksk/RealEstateProject2/README.md

 #### Methodology/Other models

 - **Second model**: Add to baseline, variables with price correlation greater than .25 and sqft_living correlation less than .75 to increase rsquared.
-Big non-linearity issue, maybe heterskedaticity issue.
+-Big non-linearity issue, maybe heterskedaticity issue.
 Some heteroskedacity in predictor/residual plots.
 Non-normality in dep.     distribution and some also in indep. var. distributions.

 - **Third Model**: Log price/sqft living variables based on non-linearity issues (in residual plots and part regress) and non- normal issues in histograms.
-There still are non-linearity issues, and maybe heterskedaticity.
+-There still are non-linearity issues, and maybe heterskedaticity.
 Heteroskedaticity is improved in logged indep and logged dep. variables but persists in other independent variables (e.g. patio/gar).

 - **Fourth Model**: More log tranformed variables (sqft_patio,sqft_garage) and 0 bedroom houses removed and remove bedrooms as predictor.
 Also create dummy var's for whether house has garage or patio.
-The aim is to improve on linearity issue and heteroskedaticity issues and non-normality issues and to improve rsquared.
+-The aim is to improve on linearity issue, heteroskedaticity issues, and non-normality issues and to improve rsquared.

-This model has similar issues of non-linearity, non-normality (Jarque-Beta test) heteroskedacities, although heteroskedacities are       improved.
+-This model has similar issues of non-linearity, non-normality (Jarque-Beta test) heteroskedacities, although heteroskedacities are       improved.
 But 0 values in garage and patio variables are still problematic.

 ## Thus, in final model: